← Back to Grammar

 Look at how difficult the exam is

-Gotchas / Common Mistakes
+Common Mistakes

-El bueno es que llegamos
+Wrong: El bueno es que llegamos

-Lo bueno es que llegamos
+Correct: Lo bueno es que llegamos

-Use lo (not el/la) when expressing abstract concepts or qualities.
+Use "lo" (not el/la) when expressing abstract concepts or qualities

-Lo más mejor sería salir temprano
+Wrong: Lo más mejor sería salir

-Lo mejor sería salir temprano
+Correct: Lo mejor sería salir

 LO QUE (abstract)